 Their relationship repaired and the threat was never acted upon.
 Yet the reaction was telling.
 Nic received support but many critical letters too, the nastiest from older women telling her to stay in her lane.
 Station management didn’t discipline her, but made it clear they believed she was in the wrong.
 Nothing happened to Hookes.

-More than two decades later, the landscape is much-changed.
+More than 2 decades later, the landscape is much-changed.
 Nic was touched when sports caller Kelli Underwood told her she’d been an inspiration.
 “I remember feeling the struggle of trying to get an opportunity.
 Now it feels like being a woman going for a sports job is a positive.”

 From AW she worked at Channel 10, at 3AK producing Derryn Hinch, and for 13 years helped run the newsroom at Channel 7.
 Over time she saw the banter and humour that sustains such a high-pressure environment give way to burn-out among staff; a stint as a media manager in the Premier’s office was a change of gears, and now she’s happily riding the RPV media train.

 Nic and husband Jules, a New Zealand native, met on a blind date.
 At the time he was living in Eureka Tower putting his cooking talents to full use in a huge kitchen.
 Now they’re in a Yarra’s Edge apartment that’s conducive to long walks along the river and into the city, or to the MCG to watch her beloved Carlton.
 They love finding new places to dine as much as eating in with a view.
 Getting their scuba diving tickets is on the horizon, and making up for lost time by travelling overseas again.